 International graduate students who come from non-English-speaking countries are required to submit TOEFL scores for admission to Georgia Tech.
 While subscores of 19 are the minimum admissions standards, a score of 26 on the speaking subscale (or 8.0 on the IELTS) is commonly accepted as the minimum qualification for a teaching assistantship.
 For those students below 26, a secondary oral proficiency assessment is administered to better gauge the students’ preparation for a teaching assistantship.

-The International TA Communications Assessment (ITACA) was developed by TESOL experts in the Georgia Tech Language Institute to assess prospective ITAs’ ability to communicate with sufficient accuracy and interpersonal communicative competence to successfully work with undergraduate students at Georgia Tech.
-This assessment is administered via web conference in the semester prior to the students’ arrival on campus.
-ITACA is scored on a standard rubric by a trained TESOL expert.
-The results of the assessment are communicated to the student and the student’s academic unit at Georgia Tech to be used to determine the ITA’s development needs.
+This assessment is administered via web conference in the semester prior to the students’ arrival on campus, and is scored on a standard rubric by a trained TESOL expert.
+The results of the assessment are communicated to the student and the student’s academic unit at Tech to be used to determine the ITA’s development needs.

-Questions about the ITA Program should be directed to Kate Williams with the Center for Teaching and Learning at firstname.lastname@example.org.
+Questions about the ITA Program or assessment procedures should be directed to Sarah Kegley with the Center for Teaching and Learning at firstname.lastname@example.org

-Questions about the ITACA assessment should be directed to Karen Tucker with the GT Language Institute at email@example.com.
+Questions about the International TA Program and assessment procedures should be directed to Sarah Kegley at email@example.com.